cyclus/cyclus.github.com/source/cep/cep23.rst

     }

 All archetypes and toolkit code should then ask the context what the time step size is whenever they actually need the current.
+As per `CEP20 <cep20.html>`_, the time step length is fixed for the entire simulation and may not change.
-Along with this CEP comes the best practice that no archetype should ever assume a nominal time step.
+Along with this CEP comes the
+best practice that no archetype should ever assume a nominal time step.

+Furthermore, ``TimeUnits`` will be a fixed set of time increments that will not be able to be set by the users.
+An initial set of time units are: fs, ps, ns, us, ms, s, min, hr, d, month (as defined above), y, ky, My, Gy.

 Implementation
 ==============